Osteopathy for Headaches

 Migraines Causes

-Migraine causes still remain unknown and it is suggested that migraines occur as a result of abnormal brain activity.
-This affects the brain’s chemicals, blood vessels and communication between the nerves.
-There are multiple triggers associated with the start of migraines including hormonal changes, stress and negative mental state, postural tensions, tiredness, food, alcohol and dehydration.
+Migraine causes remain unknown, but it is suggested that migraines occur as a result of abnormal brain activity.
+This activity affects the brain’s chemicals, blood vessels, and communication between the nerves.
+Multiple triggers are associated with migraines, including hormonal changes, stress and a negative mental state, postural tensions, tiredness, food, alcohol, and dehydration.

 How are Migraines Diagnosed?

-If you are suffering from migraines it is suggested to seek advice from your GP.
-They will perform a range of tests to exclude any other cause of headaches and may include blood tests, blood pressure, eye exam and scans.
+If you are suffering from migraines, it is suggested that you seek advice from your GP.
+They will perform a range of tests to exclude any other cause of headaches, which may include blood tests, blood pressure, eye exams, and scans.

 Treatment Options

 Currently, there is not one single cure for migraines.
 Therefore, the main aim of treatment is to reduce the frequency of migraines and control the symptoms.
-There are many different types of treatment for migraine, these include:
+There are many different types of treatment for migraine, including:

 Medication

-Seek advice from your GP and if you choose to take medication there are a number of different options ranging from parcetamol, triptans and anti nausea medications.
+Seek advice from your GP and if you choose to take medication, there are several different options ranging from paracetamol, triptans and anti-nausea medications.

 What Do Osteopaths Do

-Osteopaths use a combination of muscular stretching, joint articulations and joint manipulation (only when appropriate) techniques to increase the functionality of movement and reduce your pains.
-You will be advised on how to self manage your tensions through self relaxation techniques and using heat packs onto your upper back.
+Osteopaths use a combination of muscular stretching, joint articulations and joint manipulation (only when appropriate) techniques to increase movement functionality and reduce pain.
+You will be advised how to self-manage your tensions through self-relaxation techniques and using heat packs on your upper back.
 Muscular stretching and strengthening exercises will also be given for you to perform at home.
-Furthermore lifestyle and basic nutrition and hydration advice to reduce the frequency and severity of your migraines.
+Furthermore, lifestyle and basic nutrition and hydration advice to reduce the frequency and severity of your migraines.

 What if a headache lasts for 3 days?

-If your headache lasts for more than 3 days, keeps on coming back, painkillers do not helping, it feels like it is getting worse or you have a bad throbbing pain at the front or side of your head this could be a migraine or a cluster headache.
-If you feel sick, vomit and find light or noise painful then phone 111 or contact your GP.
+If your headache lasts for more than three days, keeps on coming back, painkillers do not help, it feels like it is getting worse, or you have a bad throbbing pain at the front or side of your head, this could be a migraine or a cluster headache.
+If you feel sick, vomit, and find light or noise painful, then phone 111 or contact your GP.

-Likewise if your arms or legs feel numb or weak or your jaw hurts when eating, you have blurred or double vision and you are experiencing a sore scalp.
-These could be signs that the arteries in your head and neck are inflamed.
-So contact 111 to describe your symptoms and they will tell you what to do.
+Likewise, if your arms or legs feel numb or weak, your jaw hurts when eating, you have blurred or double vision, and you have a sore scalp, these could be signs that the arteries in your head and neck are inflamed.
+So contact 111 to describe your symptoms, and they will tell you what to do.

 References